-Coldingham Sands is a sheltered sandy beach.
+Coldingham Bay is a sheltered sandy beach.
 The sand stretches for a kilometre within the bay with rocky shore at either end of the beach.
 It is situated within the St Abbs and Eyemouth Voluntary Marine Reserve and hermit crabs can be seen in the rock pools.
-Walking on the paths will provide you with views of the beach itself and the surrounding coastline.
+Walking on the paths will provide views of the beach and the surrounding coastline.
 Coastal grassland on the beach supports flowers such as restharrow and butterflies such as the small copper.
-It is close to St Abbs village and harbour.
-At the nearby St Abbs Head nature reserve thousands of cliff nesting birds can be seen in Spring.
-RNLI lifeguards patrol the beach during peak season.
+It is near to Coldingham Village where there are historic sites including the Priory and close to St Abbs village and harbour.
+At the nearby St Abbs Head national nature reserve, thousands of cliff nesting birds can be seen in Spring.
+RNLI lifeguards patrol the beach at Coldingham Bay during the bathing season.

 Coldingham was established at a very early date.
 A monastery was founded two miles to the north in 635, open to both monks and nuns by a Northumbrian Princess called Aebbe The village grew from the 1100s until the Reformation in 1560.
 This was despite attacks by invading English armies in 1216, 1537 and 1547, and despite a fire raised at the priory by its own prior, William Drax, in 1430.

 The rocky shore around the bay has much marine life with many types of sea creatures and seaweed to be found.
 The large area of tide pools are popular with rockpoolers.
 Slightly inland from the seashore is an area of dunes and grassland which provide a fragile habitat for a host of plants and animals